coherenza/gebouwenpaspoort-webui/README.md

 ### Blue / Green deployment

 Meilisearch is hosted on DigitalOcean at [http://green.pandata.nl] and [http://blue.pandata.nl].
 Check `config.ts` to see the one we're currently using.
-In order to change from blue to green or vice versa, change `const server` in `config.ts`.
+In order to change from blue to green or vice versa, change the value of `const server` in `config.ts`.

 The domains [http://green.pandata.nl] and [http://blue.pandata.nl] point to load balancers at DigitalOcean.
 This is configured in the DNS A-records for the